 - Medications MUST BE in the original prescription bottle and kept by the school nurse.

 - There must be written permission from the parent/guardian for the medication to be administered at school.
-It must be brought in to the nurse in the original container.
+It must be brought in to the nurse in the original container by the parent/guardian.

 - NO medications in envelopes, foil, or baggies will be accepted.
 Medication must be transported to and from school by an adult.